EcoCamp Patagonia

 Let your trusty steed lead you across the pampas, along the riverbank, through Lenga forest and up the mountainside to viewpoints looking out to the majestic Paine Massif.
 Several of the hotels here offer horseback excursions led by local gauchos.

-Get off the beaten track with hiking trails that take you to some of the quieter areas inside and outside of the park.
-The views of the Paine mountain range are no less mesmerising.
-Equally, you can do some of the most popular day hikes and multi-day hikes while basing yourself in Serrano Village.
+While staying here you can get off the beaten track on hiking trails that take you to some of the quieter areas inside and outside of the park.

 With no public transport serving Serrano Village from Puerto Natales (80 kilometres away) or the rest of the park, it can be a little tricky to get to.
 As private transfers in the park are costly, we would only recommend staying in the village if you're travelling by car, you've joined a group tour or transfers are already included in your hotel package.